House & Home Information and Tips for you

 Where to look for insulation recommendations:

-Quick Tip: To rid your shower of mold and mildew, simply apply household Bleach to a damp sponge and wipe down.
+Quick Tip: To rid your shower of mold and mildew, simply apply household Bleach, mixed with some water to a damp sponge and wipe down.
 It will be gone in minutes.
-"Do be careful of the fumes". and don't get it on your clothes or towels.
+"Do be careful of the fumes", and don't get it on your clothes or towels.

 The garage.
 Start by sorting everything into categories.
 Separate your sporting equipment, electric tools, etc. Once you realize how much stuff you actually have, you can determine the best ways to organize and store everything.